pkhorenyan/flask-api/README.md

     "questions_num": integer
 }
 ```
-integer is a number of questions you would like to retrieve
+where integer is a number of questions you would like to retrieve

 First time you send POST request you'll get an empty JSON object but on the next request you'll
 get previous number of questions.
 All questions are being added to the database.